Vijayarvind10/etherwatch/README.md

 ```

 Each row in `data/mlab_sample.csv` becomes one telemetry packet per second (rx/tx throughput, min RTT, retransmits, queue depth).
 The dashboard immediately renders the stream, and you can keep or edit that CSV to build your own demo scenarios.

+### Demo controls and timeline

+Open the GitHub Pages build or run `npm run dev` locally—you’ll see a “Demo controls” drawer that lets you:

+- Trigger preset scenarios (Healthy, Latency Spike, High Drops) with one click.
+- Enter custom Rx/Tx/drop/latency numbers for a bespoke snapshot.
+- Watch the last 30 samples via the animated telemetry timeline.

+Use those buttons while narrating the story; when the controller is reachable the page automatically leaves demo mode and displays the live feed.

+### Quick demo script

+1. `make controller` – start the controller with history retention.
+2. `make demo` – replay the Measurement Lab sample in a second terminal, or `make agent-sysfs IFACE=<iface>` to stream your NIC.
+3. Open the hosted dashboard (or `npm run dev`) and use “Demo controls” to highlight scenarios.
+4. Visit `http://localhost:9090/metrics` to show Prometheus gauges or load your Grafana dashboard.

 ## Docker Compose